micmejia/bible-dump/AMPC/2 Timothy/2 Tim 1.md

 And this is why I am suffering as I do.
-Still I am not ashamed, for I know (perceive, have knowledge of, and am acquainted with) Him Whom I have believed (adhered to and trusted in and relied on), and I am [positively] persuaded that He is able to guard _and_ keep that which has been entrusted to me _and_ which [^e]I have committed [to Him] until that day.
+Still I am not ashamed, for I know (perceive, have knowledge of, and am acquainted with) Him Whom I have believed (adhered to and trusted in and relied on), and I am [positively] persuaded that He is able to guard _and_ keep that which has been entrusted to me _and_ which I have committed [to Him] until that day.